Customer Behaviour Policy

 5. The aim of this policy is to define what we consider to be unreasonable and unacceptable customer behaviour and to ensure consistency and fairness when dealing with such behaviour.

 6. The policy provides details on the options available to the Council when dealing with such behaviour, explaining the process we will follow and the possible consequences to the customer which may include having restrictions imposed on their contact with the council and details of their behaviour and restrictions being recorded on their customer account through the use of a flag raised on their account.
-The aim of the flag is to improve the interaction between customer and staff member as well as protect staff members by bringing awareness to previous negative interactions.
+The aim of the flag is to improve the interaction between customer and staff members as well as protect staff members by bringing awareness to previous negative interactions.

 Customer Charter